alleyinteractive/alley-scripts/packages/block-editor-tools/src/components/post-picker/README.md

 ```

 There are additional options for the PostPicker that can be configured via the
 props listed below.
-For example, the PostPicker also supports URL entry as well
+For example, the PostPicker also supports customizing the arguments
-as custom preview components, which is useful when you want to render an image
+sent to the search endpoint, a custom renderer for previews, a custom renderer for search
-or an embed instead of just a text link to the selected asset.
+results, and a custom function for fetching post data given a post ID.

 ## Props